-You can take a walk along the river Guadalquivir; along the way you will see varieties of the olive trees and specimens from different parts of the world; you’ll find benches where you can relax or hammocks tied to trees to take a nap during the summer evenings.
+You can take a walk along the river Guadalquivir; along the way you will see many varieties of olive trees from different parts of the world; you’ll find benches where you can relax or hammocks to take a siesta during the summer.

 We want to share our orchard with you.
-Not only to prepare your meals using our home-grown produce, but also for you to take home our fruits and vegetables that taste so real (in season).
-At the entrance of the house you will find a steelyard, bags and a price list.
-Just go and collect them, weigh, package and calculate the price of your purchase.
-Everything will go to a foundation.
+Not only to prepare your meals using our home-grown products, but also for you to take home our fruits and vegetables (in season).

 We want to make you feel like where we are, and this is why the decoration of Cortijo Montano is so Andalusian, with some contemporary and exotic touches and memories of our trips all over the world.
-Our goal is to create a warm and welcoming atmosphere.
-This is the reason why we leave the materials in sight (stone walls, wooden beams, craftswomen bars…) and all the furniture is recovered by our family or bought at local markets here.
+Our goal is to create a warm and cozy ambience.
+This is why we leave the materials in sight (stone walls, wooden beams, craftswomen bars…) and all the furniture has been recovered by our family or bought at flea markets.

 Four seasons, one place

-Who are we?
-Having working for years as a food, lifestyle and travel journalist for international media such as Condé Nast Traveler, L’ Officiel voyage or Tapas magazine, my dream has always been to have my own place to host travellers: simple, natural and full of charms with inspiration from other destinations I have visited over the years but in my home, this is why I decided to convert this family villa into a small guest house…
+Having worked as a food, lifestyle and travel journalist for Condé Nast Traveler Spain for more than ten years, my dream has always been to have my own place to host travelers.
+This is the reason why I decided to convert this family villa into a small guest house: simple, natural and authentic.